bramp/js-sequence-diagrams/fonts/daniel/README.md

 I (bramp) fixed the backslash issues by just flipping the character, and removed the other invalid mappings.
 This original font was saved as danielbd-original.ttf.

-Check out the test/font_test.html, to see all valid glyths.
+Check out the test/font_test.html, to see all valid glyphs.

 ## Raphael
 For Raphael the TTF fonts were then converted to cufon format, using [this site](http://cufon.shoqolate.com/generate/).